dstackai/dstack/docs/quickstart.md

 cd dstack-examples
 ```

-If you open the `.dstack/workflows.yaml` file, you'll see the following content:
+If you open the `.dstack/workflows.yaml` file inside the project directory, you'll see the following content:

 === ".dstack/workflows.yaml"